-The 425-acre Barber Pool Conservation Area is one of the largest wildlife refuges in an American city.
+The Barber Pool Conservation Area is one of the largest wildlife refuges in an American city.
 It is home to hundreds of species of wildlife, fish, and birds, including one of the last active nesting sites of bald eagles in Boise.

 Idaho’s oldest land trust needs your help to protect this natural sanctuary.

 IFPL is raising $3 million to purchase a critical 34-acre parcel of rare, undeveloped riparian habitat, and to provide for the long-term restoration, maintenance and protection of the Barber Pool.

 This critical parcel is by far the largest riverfront property still privately held in Boise, and the last privately held parcel in the Barber Pool.
 It sits in the heart of one of the fastest growing urban areas in the country and is under immense threat from commercial growth and development.